Spooner Oldham

-Dewey Lindon "Spooner" Oldham (born June 14, 1943) is an American songwriter and session musician.
+Dewey "Spooner" Lindon Oldham Jr. (born June 14, 1943) is an American songwriter and session musician.
 An organist, he recorded in Muscle Shoals, Alabama, at FAME Studios as part of the Muscle Shoals Rhythm Section on such hit R&B songs as Percy Sledge's "When a Man Loves a Woman", Wilson Pickett's "Mustang Sally", and Aretha Franklin's "I Never Loved a Man (The Way I Love You)".
 As a songwriter, Oldham teamed with Dan Penn to write such hits as "Cry Like a Baby" (the Box Tops), "I'm Your Puppet" (James and Bobby Purify), and "A Woman Left Lonely" and "It Tears Me Up" (Percy Sledge).

 Biography

 Oldham is a native of Center Star, Alabama, United States.
 He was blinded in his right eye as a child; when reaching for a frying pan, he was hit in the eye by a spoon he knocked from a shelf.
 Schoolmates gave him the name "Spooner" as a result.

 Oldham started his career in music by playing piano in a Dixieland jazz band while at Lauderdale County High School.
 He then attended classes at the University of North Alabama but turned instead to playing at FAME Studios.
-He moved to Memphis, Tennessee in 1967 and teamed with Penn at Chips Moman's American Studios.
+He moved to Memphis, Tennessee, in 1967 and teamed with Penn at Chips Moman's American Studios.